pvcraven/arcade_book/source/labs/chapter_01_first_program/chapter_01_first_program.rst

 Editing Elsewhere
 ^^^^^^^^^^^^^^^^^
-Find this file on the Bitbucket website.
+Find this file on the BitBucket website.
 Hit the "Source" icon, and then browse to the file.
 Let's try editing this on-line.
 We could just as easily edit this on a different computer.
 Like if you had a home computer and a work computer.
 Or two different people working on the same program.